pkubowicz/embed-vs-testcontainers/README.md

 ## Running

-The code is tested on Ubuntu.
+The code is tested on Ubuntu, but also works on MacOS (with limited functionality).

 First check your system is able to run benchmarks:
 ```